tmorin/ceb/book/examples/ex-greeting.md

 ## Update the Shadow DOM with the captured name

 Each time the field `name` mutates, the element selected by `span#name` has to be updated with the new value.
-There are two ways to handle it with the built-in `<ceb/>` builders : the craft style and the delegated one.
+There are two ways to handle it with the built-in `<ceb/>` builders : the craft style and the propagation way.

 ### The craft style

-The decorator `ReferenceBuilder.reference` retrieves the reference of the element `span#name`.
+The decorator of `ReferenceBuilder` retrieves the reference of the element `span#name`.

 ```typescript
 import {